chapmancbVCU/3x-1-Problem/README.md

 It is defined as a function where in a case a seed is even, then you divide it by 2.
 If it is odd, you solve 3x+1, where x is the seed.
-This will repeat until you begin to observe 4, 2 and 1 being the output repeatedly.
+This will repeat until you begin to observe 4, 2 and 1 being a repeated output.
 The function is a follows:

 f(x):